Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Experiment

 \textbf{Navigating within each algorithm's subspace}.
 Effective HPO requires balancing exploiting promising regions and exploring unknown areas to avoid local optima.
-To achieve this, \sys explicitly prompts the LLM proposer to expand each HP node twice, using two directives: \textsc{Exploitation} for local refinement and \textsc{Exploration} for global search.
-We validate this design through an ablation study against two single directive variants—either \textsc{Exploration} only or \textsc{Exploitation} only—expanded twice per node.
-To conserve API costs, all subsequent ablation studies are conducted on a representative subset of 10 datasets from AMLB.
-Specific dataset information and selection criteria are provided in Appendix~\ref{app:dataset_selection}. \cref{fig:ee_hpo} plots the average \textit{best-so-far validation performance} across the 10 datasets, where scores on each dataset are min-max normalized globally.
-The results show that relying solely on \textsc{Exploitation} yields rapid initial gains but leads to premature stagnation as the search becomes trapped in local optima.
-Conversely, using only \textsc{Exploration} results in slower convergence due to insufficient refinement of promising regions. \sys outperforms both variants by a significant margin, finally achieving \textbf{a leading average rank of 1.4}, compared to 2.2 for the two variants.
-Further detailed analysis of these three strategies' tuning behaviors is provided in Appendix~\ref{app:ablation_exploration_exploitation}.
-In summary, combining both directives enables \sys to rapidly exploit known good regions while continuously exploring new ones to escape local optima.
+To achieve this, \sys explicitly prompts the LLM proposer to \textit{expand the tree structure using two directives}: \textsc{Exploitation} for local refinement and \textsc{Exploration} for global search.
+We compare this design against two single directive variants—\textsc{Exploration} only and \textsc{Exploitation} only—expanded twice per node, and LB-Flat, which retains only the root and Algo Nodes, substituting subsequent tree search with unstructured history sharing between BO and LLM (an OPRO-style proposer).
+To conserve API costs, all ablation studies are conducted on 10 representative datasets from AMLB (details in Appendix~\ref{app:dataset_selection}). \cref{fig:ee_hpo} plots the average \textit{best-so-far validation performance} across the 10 datasets, where scores on each dataset are min-max normalized globally.
+The results show that relying solely on \textsc{Exploitation} yields rapid initial gains but leads to premature stagnation, trapped in local optima.
+Conversely, using only \textsc{Exploration} results in slower convergence due to insufficient refinement of promising regions. \sys outperforms both variants and LB-Flat, finally achieving \textbf{an average rank of 1.5}, compared to 2.3 and 2.4 for the two variants.
+Most importantly, the poor performance of LB-Flat (rank 3.4) underscores that unstructured history sharing—a common trait in existing methods—is insufficient for complex CASH problems without the hierarchical guidance of MCTS.
+Details of LB-Flat and further analysis are provided in Appendix~\ref{app:ablation_exploration_exploitation}.
+In summary, the synergy of dual directives and tree-structured search enables \sys to effectively navigate the search space to avoid the local optima.
+Additional ablations in Appendix~\ref{app:ablation_puct} validate the choice of PUCT over alternative tree-search strategies and show that $c_{puct}=\sqrt{2}$ provides robust exploration.